Short Sale or Bankruptcy: A False Choice?

 Short Sale or Bankruptcy: Not Truly Alternative Options

+"Should I walk away from my home through short sale or bankruptcy?" is one of the more common questions potential Chapter 7 or Chapter 13 bankruptcy clients in Michigan have asked over the past several years, since the national mortgage meltdown.
 The reason the question is asked is primarily because of false impressions created by the media and by the marketing of realtors and other interested parties that A) bankruptcy is immoral and will ruin your credit forever (visit our Bankruptcy Myths page for our response to these maniuplative and false suggestions); and B) a short sale is easy and will leave your credit intact.
 These latter two suggestions are just as false as those regarding bankruptcy.

 Short Sale or Bankruptcy: What are the Downsides of a Short Sale?